Apr 21, 2026

 Finally, the Company contributed to the striped catfish bans in the region by handing out fliers and conducting an outreach campaign.
 Support was also given to the follow-up visits conducted by the ANLA, which served to monitor compliance with the requirements set forth in the PRA framework.
 Thus, benefitting 2,000 people in the rural areas of the municipalities of San Vicente de Chucurí, Puerto Wilches, and the district of Barrancabermeja.

-In 2018, an engagement plan was initiated between Ecopetrol (Regional Environment Management - Vice Presidency of Sustainable Development) and Asou'wa (Association that brings together the 17 communities of the U'wa United Reservation in Santander, Norte de Santander, and Boyacá) to build a joint vision of the territory, based on three (3) pillars: direct and permanent dialogue, mutual understanding, and fostering trust.
-The plan has turned confrontation and resistance into a willingness to establish dialogue, reach mutual understanding, and exchange knowledge.
-In addition, the engagement plan focuses on deepening strategies for the protection of the environment and determining how the impacts deriving from the evolution of extractive activities can be avoided or mitigated.
+Ecopetrol–Asou’wa Engagement Plan.
+In 2017, an engagement plan was launched between Ecopetrol and Asou’wa (an association representing the 17 communities of the United U’wa Reservation in Santander, Norte de Santander, and Boyacá) as part of the strategy “Building a Shared Vision for the Territory.”
+The plan was based on three (3) pillars: i) direct and ongoing dialogue, ii) mutual understanding, and iii) building trust.
+The plan has facilitated a shift from confrontation and resistance to a willingness to engage in dialogue, understanding, and the exchange of knowledge, through an intercultural approach that allowed for an understanding of the concerns regarding the survival of the U’wa people in the face of industrial activities.

 Ecopetrol currently has a permit to discharge treated produced water associated with the production activities of Campo Castilla into the Guayuriba River, in the municipality of Acacías, in the Department of Meta.